 Several of these activities involve close coordination with other WRAP Work Groups and Subcommittees of the Regional Haze Planning Work Group as described in the WRAP Workplan.

 The WRAP Regional Technical Center, in the form of the IWDW-WAQS, will provide data support and decision support for air quality planning in the WRAP region and will be comprised of three components.
-The IWDW-WAQS website provides storage of all the data required to support regional air quality modeling including meteorological, emission inventories, air quality modeling platforms, and monitoring data, and the the website hosts the results of a variety of western air quality modeling activities.
+The IWDW-WAQS website provides storage of all the data required to support regional air quality modeling including meteorological, emission inventories, air quality modeling platforms, and monitoring data, and the website hosts the results of a variety of western air quality modeling activities.
 The IWDW-WAQS provide the data support.
 Planning decision support will be in the form of the Technical Support System v2 (TSSv2) , which will provide access to a variety of data, work products, and data analysis capabilities to support air quality planning activities.
 The WRAP Regional Technical Center will be the collective of the IWDW-WAQS and TSSv2 efforts..

 The work that the RTOWG does and oversees often uses guidance provided by EPA and others.
 The EPA’s Air Quality Modeling Group (AQMG) provides guidance documents to EPA Regional, State, and Tribal air quality management authorities and the general public on how to prepare attainment demonstrations for National Ambient Air Quality Standards (NAAQS) and the Regional Haze Rule using air quality modeling and other relevant technical analyses.
 These guidance documents are primarily directed at modeling applications in nonattainment areas but are also useful for modeling in maintenance areas or to support other rules or sections of the Clean Air Act.
 These guidance documents recommend procedures for estimating if a control strategy to reduce pollutant emissions (e.g., ozone precursors) will lead to attainment of the appropriate NAAQS or visibility metric.
 These guidance documents are periodically updated or new documents published at the discretion of EPA-OAQPS.
 Some of the current applicable guidance documents include: